gabrysia694/MyPetSpotlight/README.md

 # Contributing ✨

 We welcome contributions from the community to help improve My Pet Spotlight.
-If you have any ideas for new features or would like to report a bug, please submit an issue on our GitHub repository at https://github.com/gabrysia694/MyPetSpotlight.
+If you have any ideas for new features or would like to report a bug, please submit an <a href="https://github.com/gabrysia694/MyPetSpotlight/issues">issue<a/> on our GitHub <a href="https://github.com/gabrysia694/MyPetSpotlight">repository <a/>.

-If you would like to contribute code to the project, please fork our repository and submit a pull request.
+If you would like to contribute code to the project, please fork our <a href="https://github.com/gabrysia694/MyPetSpotlight">repository<a/> and submit a <a href="https://github.com/gabrysia694/MyPetSpotlight/pulls"> pull request<a/>.
 We appreciate all contributions and will review them in a timely manner.
 <strong> How to Contribute </strong>
 <br>
 We welcome contributions from the community!
 To contribute to MyPetSpotlight, please follow these steps:
 <ol>
-  <li> Fork this repository. </li>
+  <li> Fork this <a href="https://github.com/gabrysia694/MyPetSpotlight">repository<a/>. </li>
   <li> Create a new branch for your feature or bug fix. </li>
-  <li> Read CONTRIBUTING.md carefully. </li>
+  <li> Read <a href="https://github.com/gabrysia694/MyPetSpotlight/blob/main/CONTRIBUTING.md">CONTRIBUTING.md<a/> carefully. </li>
   <li> Make your changes and test them thoroughly. </li>
-  <li> Submit a pull request with a clear description of your changes. </li>
+  <li> Submit a <a href="https://github.com/gabrysia694/MyPetSpotlight/pulls">pull request<a/> with a clear description of your changes. </li>
 </ol>